teambition/appearin-sdk/README.md

 appearin-sdk.<version>.min.js.map
 ````

-These can be self hosted, and they contain all dependencies necessary.
+These can be self hosted, and they contain all dependencies necessary,
+including wrapping with browserify-standalone.